rmzetti/hover-exec/README.md

 ---
 ### Scilab

+Scilab generally won't have syntax highlighting - identifying the coedblock as *js* will provide some quick and dirty highlighting (not infallible, but generally helpful..)

 ```js :scilab
 //js :scilab //using js :scilab provides quick & dirty (js) syntax highlight
       //nb. scilab needs to use 'string()' for inline numeric output (uses mprintf)